research

 How do we build event models that are expressive enough for real data and still interpretable enough to trust?

 This is an earlier line of work of mine, focused on point processes and related models for events evolving over time and space.
-I have been particularly interested in interpretable model structure, benchmark design, counterfactual event generation, and applications where the model needs to be understandable as well as predictive.
+I have been particularly interested in interpretable model structure, benchmark design, counterfactual event generation, and applications in which the model must be understandable as well as predictive.

 Related projects